cdot/Squirrel/README.md

 the machine where the browser is running.
 This store lets you do that, however you will not be able to share the safe with other machines.

+### WebDAVStore

+If you have access to a store that supports the WebDAV protocol, you can use it with Squirrel.

 ## Security risks

 Once it's stored in Squirrel, your secret data is as secure as it